Managing Chronic Conditions a Key to Healthier Aging

-Approximately 91 percent of older adults have a chronic health condition, such as arthritis, diabetes, high blood pressure, heart disease or kidney disease.
+Approximately 80% of older adults have at least one chronic disease, such as arthritis, diabetes, high blood pressure, heart disease or kidney disease (CDC, 2017).
 Chronic diseases can lead to activity limitations, disability, and early death if they are not managed properly.
 Adults with kidney disease may face an increased risk of disability and loss of independence because they are likely to have other co-occurring health conditions, particularly diabetes and high blood pressure.
 Managing multiple conditions can be a challenge.

 Fortunately, help is available through in-person and online self-management education workshops.
 Self-management enables and encourages people with ongoing health conditions to take a more proactive role in managing their health and well-being.
 Research shows that when self-management is practiced regularly as a way of life, it can lead to better health outcomes and improved quality of life.
 Self-management is particularly important for adults with more than one chronic health condition.

 Benefits of attending a self-management education workshop include:

 - Reduced anxiety and depression

 - Better communication with health care providers

 - Fewer emergency room visits and days in the hospital